 For more than 26 years, the RSPCA Approved Farming Scheme has been improving the lives of Australian farm animals.
 Developed to improve the welfare outcomes for Australia’s most intensively farmed animals, the Scheme continues to drive tangible and incremental change for animals reared by participating Producers on farms that cater for their physical and psychological needs, well beyond what’s legally required.

 The RSPCA Approved Farming Scheme is like no other in Australia.
-It is underpinned by animal-specific Standards that are focused on ensuring farms with the RSPCA Approved certification are providing their animals with everything they need for good welfare.
+It is underpinned by animal-specific Standards that are focused on ensuring farms with the RSPCA Approved certification are providing their animals with everything they need for better welfare.
 With 531 farms currently participating in the Scheme, the RSPCA is proud to play an important role in ensuring better lives for Australian farm animals.
 But we know there’s so much more to do to improve welfare for these animals, which is why we are committed to working with the industry to keep raising the bar.

 A robust certification process

 A crucial aspect of the Scheme is making sure Producers with RSPCA Approved certification are regularly assessed across their farms and abattoirs, to make sure the standards are consistently being met.
 In 2021, RSPCA Assessors conducted 1,177 farm assessments, across egg-laying hens, meat chickens, turkeys, pigs and farmed Atlantic salmon.
 These farms raised a total of 608,880,052 animals in 2021 to the RSPCA’s standards.
 Animals reared to the RSPCA’s standards benefit from having adequate space to move freely, provisions such as quality litter and comfortable bedding, enrichments designed to exercise their minds and bodies and much more.